BradHutchings/Mmojo-Server-v2/instructions/626-Attired-APEs-Performant.md

-## 615. Attired APEs (Compatible)
+## 626. Attired APEs (Performant)
 ### About this Step
 **IN PROGRESS**

-You have packaged a naked APE (compatible).
+You have packaged a naked APE (performant).
 Now you can simply graft a `.gguf` model onto the naked APE to make a self-contained LLM server.
 You graft it on using the `zip` tool to add the `.gguf` model to the zip archive which is the naked APE.
 You'll will do this for each of the models in the `$MODELS_DIR` directory.

 ---
 ### Manual Process